1103shambhavi/1103shambhavi/README.md

 - 👩🏻‍💻About me
 - A 3rd year B.Tech CS student
-- I’m currently exploring web development
+- I’m a fun loving person

 - 📫 How to reach me *gupta.shambhavi113@gmail.com*
 ***